-You can study for our masters courses full-time (one year) or part-time (two years), or you can choose to take our two-year Electronic Engineering (EuroMasters) MSc, which combines taught modules with an extended project and the chance to do an industry placement.
+You can study for our masters courses full-time (one year) or part-time (two years), or you can choose to take our two-year MSc with a Professional Postgraduate Year, which combines taught modules with an extended project and the chance to do an industry placement or internship.

-Our MSc courses are accredited by the Institution of Engineering and Technology and meet the academic requirements for registration as a Chartered Engineer, which makes them a great choice if you have a BEng or BSc degree qualification.
-This professional recognition is essential to the employability of our graduates in a wide range of industries.
-Some of our recent graduates have gone on to roles at Airbus, Vodafone, European Space Agency and Microsoft, while others have met the challenge of key roles in small to medium-sized enterprises.
+Our MSc courses undergo accreditation by the Institution of Engineering and Technology and meet the academic requirements for registration as a Chartered Engineer, which makes them a great choice if you have a BEng or BSc degree qualification.
+This professional recognition is a major factor in the employability of our graduates.
+Some go on to work for a wide range of well-known organisations including Airbus, Vodafone, European Space Agency and Microsoft while others have met the challenge of key roles in small to medium enterprises.